yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

     docker push yubozhao/iris-classifier
     ```

-## Deploying application

-1. After the build has completed the container is pushed to the docker
+3. After the build has completed the container is pushed to the docker
   hub, you can deploy the application into your cluster.
 Ensure that
   the container image value in `service.yaml` matches the container you
   built in the previous step.
 Apply the configuration use `kubectl`: